mark8m/course-docs/docs/marking-sprint2.md

 * Tests exist and run for (as many as possible of) the demonstrated functionalities
     * Tests should be Acceptance Tests for testing user stories from the user's point-of-view
     * Tests should be labelled with what user story they're for
+    * Tests should be tracked in a "Requirements Traceability Matrix"
     * Tests should include success and failure scenarios (e.g. test good password and bad password)
     * Tests should ideally be user interface tests using UI test automation tools (e.g. selenium for web UIs)
     * API should be tested if applicable